How to open a shop

 But it’s not all about expanding your purchasing channels.
 Websites are also essential for:

 - Promoting your brand

 Most importantly, if you’re looking to create an ecommerce retail website, you’ll need a smooth checkout section.
-Make sure the entire process – from clicking on the product through to processing payments – is as easy as possible.
-And make sure you include an obvious place where customers can input promo codes!
+For example, Square Online makes the entire process – from clicking on the product through to processing payments – as easy as possible.

 Finding a shop premises